AD

 Configuration

-You can override the nameserver used for DNS lookups by setting the nameserver property in Resolver, e.g. to use Google's or CloudFlare's global DNS:
+• :nameserver - override the nameserver used for DNS lookups, e.g. to use Google's or CloudFlare's DNS

 Credits